randomcoder67/randomcoder67.github.io/content/blog/travel/busesAllRoutes.md

 	* For example in Edinburgh, coaches that go to Glasgow, Dundee, Glenrothes etc.
 	* I will however include airport-shuttle services, such as Edinburgh Airlink
 * Trams are not included
 * I'm not making this a strict rule, but a bonus challenge could be to ride a portion of every bus route, that is **unique** to that route.
 I will mark which buses I achieved this for, in case I want to come back to the challenge later

+## Which Routes to Include

+### Area

+I have divided the challenge into Scotland's cities, so I'm going to define the boundaries of each city, highly scientifically, as the area highlighted by Google Maps for each city.
+So for Edinburgh, this is basically everything inside the ring road for example.

+### Routes

+* What counts as a route inside this area?

+I have established that "long range coaches" are not included, however what exactly defines a "long range coach"?
+To some extent this will come down to individual judgement, but one **big** indicator a service is a LRC would be if most of it's stops are clustered outside of the city.
+For example there are a lot of Glasgow buses which stop a couple of times in the city center, and then don't stop again until they are well outside of the city boundary.
+These would count as LRCs, and thus not be included in the challenge.

 ## Cities